-Thanks to the fantastic non-stick properties of Teflon®Platinum Plus and Teflon®Classic Plus, you can prepare even the most difficult dishes with ease using the Easy Induction, Easy Fry, Easy Basic and Robust 2-ply frying pans, as well as the Easy Cooking pans.
-You can recognise the genuine Teflon® non-stick coating from DuPont by the different quality labels.
-These coatings are PFOA-free.
-PFOA is a harmful component of PTFE, which is used in the manufacture of non-stick coatings.
+Thanks to the fantastic non-stick properties of Platinum Plus and Classic Plus, you can prepare even the most difficult dishes with ease using the Easy Induction, Easy Fry, Easy Basic and Robust 2-ply frying pans, as well as the Easy Cooking pans.
+You can recognise the genuine non-stick coating from DuPont by the different quality labels.

 Ceramic non-stick coating

 This non-stick coating is the first non-stick coating based on the revolutionary ceramic nano non-stick technology.
-This non-stick coating contains no synthetic chemicals, such as PFOA.
+This non-stick coating contains no synthetic chemicals.
 This new technology is used in the Balans+ pans.
 The ceramic coating is environmentally friendly and less energy is used in the application of the non-stick coating.
 Also, less CO2 is emitted during production.
 During use, no harmful gases are released when frying at higher temperatures.

 Pans with this coating are therefore also suitable for temperatures up to 450ºC.
 This ensures a shorter cooking time, meaning that flavour, vitamins and proteins are better preserved.
 Fish and meat no longer stick to the pan, meaning that your cooked items can be served neatly.

 To enjoy pans with this coating for as long as possible, BK recommends that they be washed by hand using a mild detergent.